null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/faust_n_corp.png)
 ![](charts/faust_n_corp_prime.png)

 N Faust is almost a twin to Chef Ryoshu— S2 oriented, lots of multicoins, no ammo or charge limitations, a techy evade and solid clashes.
 She'll fare consistently and reliably with her great numbers.
 Additionally, her kit is more organized than Chef Ryoshu's.
-The gaze next turn on S2 adds easily capitalized tempo to her kit, and SP restoration is never unappreciated.
+The gaze next turn on S2 adds easily capitalized tempo to her kit, and SP restoration is appreciated.

 Despite the similarities, Chef Ryoshu has better rolls, and will generally contribute more total damage compared to what N Faust would add with her gaze and nails.
 That being said, their general differences are not as significant as those that would be imposed by type weaknesses, so there's room for them both in S tier.